Why you can trust Bankrate

-At Bankrate, we know the challenges of affording car insurance, especially when you are a high-risk driver facing high premiums.
+At Bankrate, we know the challenges of finding affordable car insurance, especially when you are a high-risk driver facing high premiums.
 Still, you cannot afford to go without car insurance when the penalties and consequences are so steep.
 This is where we can help you find the right FR-44 car insurance for you.

 What is FR-44 Insurance?